Ramotion/direct-select-android/README.md

                 new AdvancedExampleCountryPOJO("Algeria", R.drawable.ds_countries_dz)
         );
     }

     // getters, setters, equal, hashcode, etc.
 }
 ```
-5. Now, to more complex things - we need somehow provide our dataset to `DSListView`, for this purpose in Android we have a `android.widget.ArrayAdapter` class, so we need a custom implementation to map data from our POJO to actual cell described earlier:
+5. Now, to more complex things - we need to somehow provide our dataset to `DSListView`, for this purpose in Android we have a `android.widget.ArrayAdapter` class, so we need a custom implementation to map data from our POJO to the actual cell described earlier:
 ```java
 public class AdvancedExampleCountryAdapter extends ArrayAdapter<AdvancedExampleCountryPOJO> {
     private List<AdvancedExampleCountryPOJO> items;